Automatic Periodic Table Import

 To use the “Automatic Periodic Table Import” feature with your tables, enable the module on the TablePress “Modules” screen, which you will see after upgrading your site to the TablePress Max license plan.

 Then, configure the desired import sources and intervals in the “Automatic Periodic Table Import” section on the “Import” screen of TablePress.
+You can either choose an existing numeric interval or time period or configure a cron-like schedule via the “Custom” setting.
+These schedules allow configuring specific timepoints for an automatic import.
+For example, “At 8:15am, every Monday-Friday” can be written as

-Note that most servers save a so-called revision of the table in the database whenever it is updated.
-This can lead to large databases quickly.
+Also note that most servers save a so-called “revision” of each table in the database whenever it is updated.
+This can lead to large databases.
 It is therefore recommended to limit the amount of revisions in the database, e.g. by setting the WP_POST_REVISIONS constant to a small number in the site’s wp-config.php file.
 For more information and instructions on this, please see this WordPress Support Article.